koculu/ZoneTree/docs/operations/production-checklist.md

 * Estimate key and value sizes.
 * Tune `MutableSegmentMaxItemCount` for value size.
 * Keep maintenance running for long-lived write-heavy applications.
+* Tune `BlockCacheLifeTime` when read-side memory or repeated disk reads matter.
 * Avoid long-lived iterators unless they are deliberate.
 * Use .NET diagnostics to measure live memory.